Note: This post may contain affiliate links. Please see my disclosure page for more details.

 RELATED: 101 Ways to Save Money for Travel

 When it came to travel, I didn’t always go to the first country that struck my mind.
-I used flight comparison websites like Skyscanner (other good choices for cheap flights for Australia is Webjet, and Momondo for Asia – I usually try a variety of comparison websites before making a final booking to make sure I’m getting the best price!) in order to pick the cheapest country I was interested in, then made a plan from there.
+I used flight comparison websites like Skyscanner (I also use Google Flights and Momondo – I usually try a variety of comparison websites before making a final booking to make sure I’m getting the best price!) in order to pick the cheapest country I was interested in, then made a plan from there.
 By doing that, I got deals such as Sweden for $400 roundtrip, Turkey for $500 roundtrip, and Puerto Rico for $200 roundtrip.

 I took on every opportunity to gain extra work or pay

 As a teacher, I took on a lot of paid after school work in order to have extra funds to travel.
-We have something called “per session” work that nets you about $42 per hour — not a bad supplement to my less than stellar paycheck.
+In NYC, we have something called “per session” work that nets you about $42 per hour — not a bad supplement to my less than stellar paycheck.
 I also worked two summers, which netted me $5,000+ each summer.

 I also researched how to get a raise in the DOE and worked my butt off to attain 30 college credits by taking language aptitude tests and independent study courses.
 That earned me an extra $6,000 per year pre-tax, which made a huge difference.
 Of course, that won’t apply for everyone, but you can easily gain extra work on Upwork or other online freelancing websites.
 Hone a skill like SEO or editing and monetize that.